แก้ไข

 4. On the Firewall Manager | Virtual hubs page, select Create new secured virtual hub.

-13. Leave the Include VPN gateway to enable Trusted Security Partners check box cleared.
+Include VPN gateway to enable Trusted Security Partners Leave the check box cleared.

 Important

-1. Type 1 in the Specify number of Public IP addressees text box.
+11. Type 1 in the Specify number of Public IP addresses text box or associate an existing public IP address (preview) with this firewall.

 Note